sandeshkota/programming-basics/docs/SOLID/README.md

 Solid Principles are sets of principles in Object Oriented Software Development.
 SOLID is an acronym for five design principles intended to make software design more understandable, flexible and maintainable.

+### origin
+- SOLID principles are subset of many principles promoted by Robert C. Martin (Uncle Bob)
+- The SOLID acronym was first introduced by Michael Feathers

 ### SRP - Single Responsibility Principle
 - A Class should have only one reason to change (A class should do only one job).